mrscaer/amazon-redshift-modernize-dw/README.md

 ## License Summary

 This sample code is made available under a modified MIT license.
-See the LICENSE file.
+See the LICENSE file here.

 ## Agenda
 * Introductions